decentraland/unity-renderer/docs/how-to-renderer-protocol.md

 }
 ```

-After that, just run `npm run build` and the Renderer Protocol will be re-generated.
+After that, just run `npm run build-renderer-protocol` and the Renderer Protocol will be re-generated.

 ## RPC